lastingParadox/ff-site/archive-to-markdown/md/ff2/16-barrier-to-entria.md

 _Iris places down the crocodile on the ground._

 > ...
-Let’s go get you some things, Raven.
+Let's go get you some things, Raven.

 _Raven follows Iris obediently as the two search the marketplace for pet and crocodile goodies._